 CXO Today touches on Industry 4.0’s adoption by taking a step back and analyzing the market data to see what is really trending in the manufacturing industry.
 By 2020, over 30 billion devices in the world will be connected to the Internet, with immense amounts of data generated each day, and growing.
 In addition, they mention four megatrends in relation to the future of manufacturing.

 With populations all around the world fluctuating, the future may seem difficult to predict.
 Although estimations on the growing middle class or the consumer market are debatable, one thing is for sure; investing in technology that amplifies the current workforce is an important value-add for any factory.

 Trend 2: Globalization of Future Markets

 With productivity increasing heavily as smart factory technology is implemented in the coming years, worldwide exports are expected to triple by 2030.
 Developing countries and BRIC countries (Brazil, Russia, India, and China) will see an impressive GDP growth.
 MINT and MIST countries (Mexico, Indonesia, South Korea, Turkey, Nigeria) will also be in a great market position.
 However, the U.S manufacturing industry still remains the biggest investor in big data and analytics and is on track to remain competitive due to this access to advanced technologies and materials.

-Although the technology behind Industry 4.0 is undoubtedly going to change manufacturing, the overall impact to the industry will be positive for competitiveness and job performance.
+Although the technology behind the fourth industrial revolution is undoubtedly going to change manufacturing, the overall impact to the industry will be positive for competitiveness and job performance.
 A common aspect to innovation people tend to ignore is market adoption/ignorance, especially if a product or service challenges industry norms.
 In order for the vision of Industry 4.0 to become a reality, manufacturers will need to evolve along with the technology it plans to leverage by understanding that the right Industry 4.0 solution empowers their current workforce and enables their factory to produce more with less.